 The separation agreement will also govern the rights and obligations of the parties regarding the distribution following the completion of the separation.
 On the distribution date, XPO will distribute to its stockholders that hold XPO common stock as of the record date for the distribution all of the issued and outstanding shares of GXO common stock on a pro rata basis.
-XPO will not distribute any fractional shares of GXO common stock.
+Stockholders will receive cash in lieu of any fractional shares.